 Broomfield boasts an exceptional school system, with both public and private offerings, that combine the latest in education's creative and innovative teaching methods.
 Within the Broomfield community, residents are served by the Boulder Valley School District, Adams 12 Five Star School District, Weld County School District, Jefferson County School District, Brighton School District, and St. Vrain School District.
 View a map of the school boundaries.

 Broomfield offers a variety of housing options from affordable starter homes to million dollar executive mansions and mid-level upscale custom homes, townhomes and condos, to high-end apartments and affordable rentals.
-Take a look at some of of our residential districts.
+Take a look at some of of Broomfield's residential districts.
 View a map of Broomfield subdivisions.

 We are a community connected.
 Connected by our residents, over 8,000 acres of private and public open lands, high speed internet, global companies, and a multimodal transportation network, Broomfield offers access to Denver, Boulder and the world.